diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 * User code defines a DAG (directed acyclic graph) of RDDs
 Operations on RDDs create new RDDs that refer back to their parents, thereby creating a graph.
 * Actions force translation of the DAG to an execution plan
-When you call an action on an RDD it must be computed.
+`When you call an action on an RDD it must be computed.
 This requires computing its parent RDDs as well.
 Spark’s scheduler submits a job to compute all needed RDDs.
-That job will have one or more stages, which are parallel waves of computation composed of tasks.
+That job will have one or more stages, which are parallel waves of computation composed of tasks`.
 Each stage will correspond to one or more RDDs in the DAG.
 A single stage can correspond to multiple RDDs due to pipelining.
 * Tasks are scheduled and executed on a cluster
 Stages are processed in order, with individual tasks launching to compute segments of the RDD.
 Once the final stage is finished in a job, the action is complete.